smikitky/vscode-dicom-dump/README.md

 - Does not work with remote workspaces mounted with `FileSystemProvider` (blocked by: microsoft/vscode#48034).
 - It's not possible to modify DICOM files.
-- Character encoding support is poor.
+- Character encoding support is limited, and it lacks Korean character support.
   PRs are welcome.

 ## Bugs / PRs